OpenRCT2/OpenRCT2/distribution/readme.txt

 extract OpenRCT2 in the given directory.

 OpenRCT2 requires an installation of RollerCoaster Tycoon 2 (RCT2) to run.
-You must have either installed the original RCT2 disc, the GOG version or the steam version.
+You must have either installed the original RCT2 disc, the GOG version or the Steam version.
 Alternatively you can manually specify the location of where your RCT2 data files are.
 These may be directly copied of the original disc and placed in a directory of your choice.